 One of our best friends during the whole process was liquid nails.
 To say the least, this stuff is amazing… We applied the liquid nails to the brick to hold the board in place.
 We also added shims to make sure the board was level.

-We also added a 1/2″ x 4″ boards to the top of the window to fill in the gap at the top (We had lots of gaps…).
-To do this we added liquid nails to each piece of wood then taped the wood to the wall.
+We also added a 1/2″ x 4″ board to the top of the window to fill in the gap at the top (one of many gaps we found).
+To do this, we added Liquid Nails to each piece of wood, then taped the wood to the wall.
 We then let it all sit for 24 hours to dry.

 HOW TO INSTALL WINDOW JAMBS EXTENSION

-Then we started on the jamb extensions.
-We used 1 x 6 boards cut to the width of the window (which was cut down to 5 1/4″ to 5″ “x” the length of the window).
+Once we had a base, we started on the jamb extensions.
+We used 1 x 6 boards cut to the width of the window (which was cut down to 5 1/4″ to 5″ x the length of the window).

-Then we added the new window sill.
+Next, we added the new window sill.

 Make sure the sill is flush with the wall.

-Then we nailed the board into place with 2″ nails.
+Then, we nailed the board into place with 2″ nails.

 It is amazing how quiet our windows are now that we have added the jambs (we could hear cars driving up and down the road before).

-The only problem we encountered during the step was the boards… Problem 1: We bought the cheap pine board and had them for about 3 weeks before getting to this step and during that time the boards warped, so lesson learned buy boards and complete project within a couple of days.
+Problem 1: We bought the cheap pine board and had them for about 3 weeks before getting to this step and during that time the boards warped.
+Next time, we will buy the boards and complete the project within a couple of days, instead of delaying.